AurinaBMH/GWAS_drugs/README.md

 1. Map genes based on GWAS summary statistics for each disorder using `HMAGMA_code_2024.sh`.
 First, modify paths in lines 1-5 of `code/DataProcessing/HMAGMA/HMAGMA_code_2024.sh` to indicate the location of code, .annot files and reference genome.
 Takes several days to run for all disorders and mapping methods.
+Files generated using this script are already placed in `GWASlists/GWASgenes_2022`.

 3. Gene names are in the `ENSG` format.
 Get gene name to entrezID mapping using `code/DataProcessing/HMAGMA/get_BIOMARTdata.R`.